-All doctoral students are required to carry professional liability insurance through the University.
-Students are required to enroll in the plan at the time of each registration.
+All doctoral students are required to carry professional liability insurance through the University and are automatically enrolled in the plan at the time of each registration.
+Students must be registered, and thus enrolled in liability coverage, while providing practicum and internship services, including during any practicum extensions.
+Refer to the Practicum Handbook for practicum extension procedures.